Woman enlists psychic medium to investigate Las Vegas apartment

-LAS VEGAS (KTNV) - A Las Vegas woman says she wants out of her apartment lease after a series of unexplained events.
+A Las Vegas, Nevada woman says she wants out of her apartment lease after a series of unexplained events.

-Terri Bell says she moved into her Patriots Place Apartment in December 2017 located near Flamingo and Pecos.
-She signed a 12 month lease but soon after she moved in she claims strange things started to happen.
+Terri Bell says she moved into her Patriots Place Apartment in December 2017 located near Flamingo and Pecos Road.
+She signed a 12-month lease but soon after she moved in she claims strange things started to happen.

 "At first, I thought maybe it was just my daughter or my grandkids moving through the house," said Bell.